How to Deal With Difficult Clients

 So just in case you think it’s only you that’s had a difficult client, let me clear something up really quick:

 ALL of us in the service business have had a difficult client or two (or 7…) in our day.
-If you own an online business, it’s basically inevitable: you’ll experience a difficult client at some point, and it will feel like a bad day in your business.
+If you own an online business, customer service is inevitable: you’ll experience a difficult client at some point, and it will feel like a bad day in your business.

 Since we know that dealing with difficult clients is inevitable in your online coaching or service-based business, I think the biggest challenge is to stay calm and know what to do with difficult customers.

 Do you “fire” them as clients?
 Can you?!
 Should you talk with them face-to-face before you do?
 And what about refunds?
 Do you owe them their money back if they already paid for your products and services?

 Knowing what to do about difficult clients comes down to a few basic things: